Where to find us

 |Single room only||£99|

 Payment for private rooms

 When you are discharged from the Maternity Unit your form will be sent to the Finance Department who will then send you an invoice for payment.

-The Special Care Baby Unit is based within the Maternity Unit.
+The Neonatal Unit is based within the Maternity Unit.
 This is where specially trained neonatal nurses look after babies who may need extra care after birth.

 You can book a hospital approved interpreter for your appointments with your midwife or doctor.